Exploring the Norwegian Fjords

 A Calm and Serene Fjord.

-A Teaming Environment.
+A Scenic Environment.

 The waters of the Fjords attract a wide variety of marine life and encourage associated animals such as seabirds to flourish along its steep banks.
 Because of the frequent occurrence of steep rocky outcrops, much of the land is not over developed and nature has been allowed to exist in much the same way it has always done.
 The Geographical features have also put a halt to heavy industry spoiling the picturesque scenery and more importantly it has stopped the level of pollution that other European nations see in their extensive waterways.